Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Accounts, opportunities, contacts, notes, activities and email threads are extracted through the Salesforce application programming interface and replayed onto the HubSpot timeline.

-Source-of-truth mapped field by field.
-Dynamics remains the finance backbone; HubSpot owns pipeline and customer engagement.
-No silent fights on the same records.
+Source of truth mapped field by field.
+The ERP stays the finance backbone; HubSpot owns pipeline and engagement.
+Neither overwrites the other.

-Operating-partner, group chief financial officer and local managing-director questions captured in week one.
-Lifecycle stages are built backwards from those reports.
+Operating-partner, group chief financial officer and local managing-director questions are worked through together first.
+Lifecycle stages are built backwards from the reports they need.

-New chief revenue officers and chief marketing officers inherit the same portal, the same definitions, the same reports.
-The handover is a half-day exercise, not a rebuild.
+A new chief revenue or marketing officer steps into the same portal, definitions and reports.
+The handover is a half-day, not a forensic rebuild.

 Fixed onboarding pattern for new add-ons

-Every new acquisition is onboarded on the same two-week cadence: data import, lifecycle mapping, pipeline stand-up, adoption week, go-live on a fixed Friday.
-No programme reset.
+Every acquisition is onboarded on the same 2-week cadence: data import, lifecycle mapping, pipeline stand-up, adoption week, fixed-Friday go-live.
+No reset.

-Platform live in under ninety days.
-One add-on every two weeks after that.
+Platform live in under 90 days.
+The portfolio in batches after that.

 Months.
 Not years.